-Bicep tendonitis is an overuse condition that is more likely to develop as the patient ages.
+Bicep tendonitis is a fairly rare overuse condition that is more likely to develop as the patient ages.
+It occurs mainly following vigorous or unaccustomed exercise of the shoulder.
 If the patient has a job that requires repetitive overhead movements, the risk of developing the condition increases.

-The key symptom is pain, tenderness and weakness at the front of the shoulder.
+The classical presentation is a dull ache in the anterior shoulder.
+This is often accompanied by tenderness and weakness at the front of the shoulder.
 The patient may find that these symptoms worsen when he or she performs overhead lifting or other activity.

-As treatment, your doctor will likely suggest that you abstain from any overhead work for a while to give your bicep tendonitis a chance to recover naturally.
-Ice and/or NSAIDs may also be suggested to ease the pain while the tendon heals.
+As treatment, your doctor will likely suggest that you abstain from any overhead work for a while to give your bicep tendonitis a chance to recover spontaneously.
+Ice and/or heat treatment can be recommended as well.
+These conservative measures are usually sufficient to bring about resolution of the condition.
+NSAIDs may also be suggested to ease the pain while the tendon heals.
+Examples for NSAIDs include ibuprofen (advil, motrin) and naproxen (aleve).
 Physical therapy to strengthen the shoulder and bicep muscles will help to reduce the risk of recurrence of the condition.

 If these conservative treatment options do not work, your doctor may suggest surgery to correct your bicep tendonitis.
+Only a small minority of cases of biceps tendonitis require surgical intervention.
 The specialist may perform this surgery either arthroscopically or via an open incision.
 In arthroscopic surgery, a specialist will insert a small camera into your shoulder joint.
 He or she will then use the images from the camera to repair the tendon using miniature surgical instruments.